 Tip #2.
 Equip them with the Tools they Need

 Trying to run a digital marketing campaign in 2019 without the proper tools is just about impossible.
 Indeed, modern marketers rely on advanced metrics, behavioral insights, and predictive analytics to create content and develop brand identities.
-Without the right software in place, your team won’t be able to achieve their best possible performance.
+Without the right marketing and sales software in place, your team won’t be able to achieve their best possible performance.

 Tip #3.
 Encourage Collaboration